Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/inversekinematics.md

-# Realistic Limb Animations with Inverse Kinematics
+# Limb Animations with Inverse Kinematics

 Wallpaper Engine supports inverse kinematics animations for puppet warp models.
 This approach allows you to define sensible movement ranges for a character's joints and Wallpaper Engine will dynamically animate the movement of entire limbs.